RDZDX/nslu2_wheezy/README.md

 User: pi; password: raspberry

-recomended to change from /dev/sda to disk UUID:
+recomended to change fstab from /dev/sda to disk UUID:

 edit /etc/fstab
 and